National Stud and Gardens, Co Kildare

 These gardens are more than ornamental spaces; they are living stories.
 Whether you are tracing the literary journey of Lafcadio Hearn or contemplating the philosophical “Life of Man” at the Irish National Stud, each step invites reflection and a momentary escape into a world where stone, water and plant are arranged with purpose.
 The blend of Japanese design principles with Irish landscape creates a unique cultural experience that resonates with families, history buffs and anyone seeking a quiet corner of the world.

-Plan your visit: check each garden’s official website for the latest opening times and any special events.
+Plan your visit: check each garden’s official website for the latest opening times, parking details and any special events.
 Both sites welcome visitors of all ages and abilities, making them ideal day‑trip destinations while exploring the broader attractions of Waterford and Kildare.